xLightsSequencer/xLights/README.txt

-   -- enh (keith)   Add duration treatments to glediator effect -- bug (keith)   Include iseq files in package sequence -- enh (keith)   Add a scale but keep aspect ration option to Pictures effect 2017.5  Feb 23, 2017
+   -- enh (keith)   Add duration treatments to glediator effect -- bug (keith)   Include iseq files in package sequence -- enh (keith)   Add a scale but keep aspect ration option to Pictures effect -- enh (keith)   Add HSV adjustment to the colour panel ... this is applied after the effect is rendered.
+2017.5  Feb 23, 2017
    -- bug (dkulp)   Fix Pinwheel effects created before June 2016 -- bug (dkulp)   Re-allow use of hostnames instead of IP addresses for outputs